julioclopes32/restaurant_Django_Project/README.md

 [This is the link to access the Website!](https://restaurant-django-project.herokuapp.com/)

-## CRIANDO UM WEB-SITE EM DJANGO DO ZERO!
+## CREATING A DJANGO WEB-SITE FROM SCRATCH!

 1. Create virtual envirement<br>
    1. Command: ```python3 -m venv ./venv``` in the destination folder.